Universal Approximation Theorem and error bounds for quantum neural networks and quantum reservoirs: Approximation error bounds for variational quantum circuits

 can be realised as the output of~$\Cg_{\nq}(\ttheta,\xx)$, namely that it is equal to~$\ftrn$.
-Then, in Proposition~\ref{prop:FourierApprox}, we use a probabilistic argument to show that functions of type~\eqref{eq:fct} are able to approximate continuous, integrable functions $f$ with integrable Fourier transform up to an error of size $\LOnefhat n^{-\frac{1}{2}}$, thus yielding Theorem~\ref{thm:Approx}.
+Then, in Proposition~\ref{prop:FourierApprox}, we use a probabilistic argument to show that functions of type~\eqref{eq:fct} are able to approximate continuous, integrable functions $f$ with integrable Fourier transform up to an error of size $\LOnefhat n^{-\frac{1}{2}}$, thus yielding Theorem~\ref{thm:Approx}. {We refer to Section~\ref{subsec:proof1} for details.}